mlcheng/js-binding/README.md

 `<div data-iq-bind-to="data-name:person.details.name.first"></div>`

+This will result in the following HTML element:

+`<div data-name="Michael" data-iq-bind-to="[...]"></div>`

 Additionally, similar to Angular's `ng-if`, we can set a button to be disabled if there is no text (albeit in a clunky manner for now):

 ```html
 <button data-iq-bind-to="disabled:button.disabled">Submit</button>
 ```

 How can we change `button.disabled` based on whether or not the `person.name` has a value?
-Read on to find out!
+Watcher functions are a nice way to achieve this.

 ### Watchers
 A watcher function can also be bound to the object changes.